The Texas Education Agency (TEA) offers three

 You, as the complainant, must sign

 Section Five: Notification for Complaint Investigation

-a copy of the request for complaint investigation to the public agency against
+a copy of the complaint to the public agency against

-which the complaint is filed.
-Indicate to whom in the public agency the copy of
+which you are filing the complaint.
+In section Five, indicate to whom at the public agency you sent the copy of

 Special Education Complaint Checklist

 Complete the following actions in order for TEA

 to investigate your special education complaint.

 student's name, contact information, and name of the school the student